Stock market today: Wall Street edges back from its records

 NEW YORK (AP) — U.S. stocks are edging back from their records on Friday as caution creeps into financial markets heading into the weekend.

-The S&P 500 was 0.3% lower in early trading after setting an all-time high every day earlier this week.
-The Dow Jones Industrial Average was down 147 points, or 0.4%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was down 0.3%.
+The S&P 500 was 0.5% lower in morning trading after setting an all-time high every day earlier this week.
+The Dow Jones Industrial Average was down 313 points, or 0.8%, as of 10:15 a.m.
+Eastern time, and the Nasdaq composite was down 0.2%.

-The losses were sharper across the Atlantic, where European stocks have been rocked by the results of recent elections on the continent.
-Wins by far-right parties have raised the pressure on France's centrist president in particular, and investors worry it could stall current fiscal plans and ultimately hurt France's ability to pay its debt.
-Other elections recently have also shaken markets in Mexico, India and elsewhere.
+The losses were sharper across the Atlantic, where European markets have been rocked by the results of recent elections on the continent.
+Wins by far-right parties have raised the pressure on France's president in particular, and investors worry it could weaken the European Union, stall fiscal plans and ultimately hurt France's ability to pay its debt.
+Recent elections have also shaken markets in Mexico, India and elsewhere.

 High mortgage rates have hurt the housing market, as the Federal Reserve has kept its main interest rate at the highest level in more than two decades.
 The central bank is intentionally slowing the economy through high rates, hoping to starve inflation of its fuel.